 Primitive reflexes start to develop in utero and they actually help the baby get down the birth canal during labor.
 (Who knew!?)
 A reflex is an automatic motor response that is triggered by a stimulus.

-These primitive reflexes assist the baby in their developmental milestones, helping them with things like breastfeeding, rolling and crawling.
+These primitive reflexes assist the baby in their developmental milestones, helping them with things like breastfeeding, rolling, and crawling.
 But if the reflexes don’t integrate (go away), they can hinder a child’s development.
 Retained reflexes can cause:

-- Has difficulty tracking when reading and writing
+- Difficulty tracking when reading and writing

 - W-sitting, poor muscle control, toe walking

-TESTING The Moro Reflex
+Texting the Moro Reflex

-The Moro Reflex is usually present in infants 3 to 4 months.
+The Moro Reflex is usually present in infants, 3 to 4 months.
 The child responds to a sudden loss of support by spreading their arms, then bringing them in, and crying.
 This reflex should be integrated by the age of 6 months.
-If the reflex does NOT integrate, the child may exhibit signs of distractibility, poor balance and coordination, emotional outbursts, food sensitivities, withdrawn behavior, or frequent car sickness.
+If the reflex does NOT integrate, the child may exhibit signs of distractibility, poor balance, and coordination, emotional outbursts, food sensitivities, withdrawn behavior, or frequent car sickness.

 A child attempting to pigeon walk, as part of the testing for a retained Moro Reflex.
 The child’s awkward arm position indicates that the reflex IS NOT yet integrated.
-Other signs of a retained Moro Reflex may be distractibility, balance and coordination difficulties, emotional outbursts, food sensitivities, frequent car sickness.